How to use UniT

 error handling

 It is possible to generate and handle exceptions in UniT like in Java.
-Of course, the finally block can be omitted.
-Or any catch block.

 [try {]